ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A descendant selector selects zero or more descendants of a node.

-A nodelist enumerating the node and its descendants is known as a _reflexive descendant nodelist_ when:
+The resultant nodelist of a descendant selector is the result of applying a selector, depending on the variant of the descendant selector, to a nodelist enumerating the node and its descendants such that:

 * nodes of any array appear in array order,
 * nodes appear immediately before all their descendants.